publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395xx.md

 [Pub.
 L. 97–248, title I, § 108(b)][/us/pl/97/248/s108/b], formerly § 108(c), Sept.
 3, 1982, [96 Stat.
 338][/us/stat/96/338], as redesignated by [Pub.
 L. 97–448, title III, § 309(a)(3)][/us/pl/97/448/s309/a/3], Jan.
 12, 1983, [96 Stat.
 2408][/us/stat/96/2408], provided that:

-> “The Secretary of Health and Human Services shall first promulgate regulations to carry out section 1887(a) of the Social Security Act \[subsec. (a) of this section\] not later than October 1, 1982.
-Such regulations shall become effective on October 1, 1982, and shall be effective with respect to cost reporting periods ending after September 30, 1982, but in the case of any cost reporting period beginning before October 1, 1982, any reduction in payments under title XVIII of the Social Security Act \[this subchapter\] to a hospital or skilled nursing facility resulting from such regulations shall be imposed only in proportion to the part of the period which occurs after September 30, 1982.”
+> “The Secretary of Health and Human Services shall first promulgate regulations to carry out section 1887(a) of the Social Security Act \[[42 U.S.C.
+1395xx(a)][/us/usc/t42/s1395xx/a]\] not later than October 1, 1982.
+Such regulations shall become effective on October 1, 1982, and shall be effective with respect to cost reporting periods ending after September 30, 1982, but in the case of any cost reporting period beginning before October 1, 1982, any reduction in payments under title XVIII of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\] to a hospital or skilled nursing facility resulting from such regulations shall be imposed only in proportion to the part of the period which occurs after September 30, 1982.”

 ----------